coquizen/MechanicalKeyboardKiCADTemplates/README.md

 - Place the crystal as close to the MCU as possible.
 - Isolate the oscillator as much as possible:
   - Separate the ground plane underneath the crystal generally.
 - D+ and D- traces should match up in distance as close as possible (so the signals are in sync).
+Use differential(90Ω) traces.
 - Fill Zones: It is not necessary to fill the entire PCB with ground/power plane.
 It is sufficient to encompass the crystal, USB and MCU footprints in a ground fill.

 <!-- DISCLAIMER -->